abhi-abhi86/Multi-Species-Disease-Detection-and-Management-System/README.md

 # AI-Powered Multi-Species Disease Detection and Management System

 This repository contains a complete PyQt6 application for scanning, diagnosing, and managing diseases across plants, humans, and animals.
-Disease data is persisted and instantly available for AI-powered (mock) diagnosis via image or symptom input.
+Disease data is persisted and instantly available for AI-powered diagnosis and management.

 ## Features